-1. The purpose of this Policy:
+1. The purpose of this Policy

-Bradgate Education Partnership is the admission authority for the schools in the multiacademy trust.
-This policy sets out the admission arrangements for the purposes of allocating school places to the school.
+Bradgate Education Partnership ("the Trust") is the admission authority for schools in the multi-academy trust.
+This policy sets out the admission arrangements for the purposes of allocating school places to Swallowdale Primary School.

-The LA is required to continue to co-ordinate First Time Admissions, using a common application form.
+Bradgate Education Partnership contracts with Leicestershire County Council Admissions to co-ordinate both First Time and Mid-Year Admissions, using a common application form.